 Birdstrike Management R&D

-Whilst the world of bird and wildlife strike management continues to be driven by the identification of hazards, understanding of risks and improvements in both the basic habitat management requirements to monitoring, recording and active control.
+Bird and wildlife strike management continues to be driven by the identification of hazards, understanding of risks and improvements in both the basic habitat management requirements to monitoring, recording and active control.
 Understanding the value of each measure against different species in different contexts always presents opportunities and developments that merit consideration.
 Birdstrike Management staff strive to ensure a scientific approach to help quantify, measure and control risks through targeted research and development both in all wildlife deterrence arenas.

 Here in the UK, birds of prey suffered significant persecution and accidental poisoning over many decades with the result that many common species were almost lost from the countryside in the mid to late 20th century.
 Their return over the past few decades is a conservation success story that is, however, impacting on flight safety issues at aerodromes.
 BML are working closely with a major UK airport and UK statutory government bodies to review the use of traps that have been successfully deployed to relocated birds of prey in some European countries.